Rnp1206/Medium-Article-Chatbot/README.md

 I am currently working on way more complex RAG related app, within a few months that repo will be published and the main project on my profile will be replaced.

 ## Description
-The RAG LLM Project is an artificial intelligence system that utilizes RAG (Retrieval-Augmented Generation) and LLM (Large Language Model) to provide answers to questions regarding data from Medium articles.
+The Medium Article Chatbot Project is an artificial intelligence system that utilizes RAG (Retrieval-Augmented Generation) and LLM (Large Language Model) to provide answers to questions regarding data from Medium articles.
 This system enables quick search and content generation based on the given queries.

 ## Requirements
 To run the project, you need to have Python and pip installed.
 The project also relies on the requirements.txt file, which contains all the necessary dependencies.